nautechsystems/nautilus_trader/docs/1_getting_started/2_quick_start.md

 <!-- #region jupyter={"outputs_hidden": false} pycharm={"name": "#%% md\n"} -->
 ## Data

 Next, we need to configure the data for the backtest.
-Nautilus is built to be very flexible when it comes to loading data for backtests, but this also means configuration is required.
+Nautilus is built to be very flexible when it comes to loading data for backtests, however this also means some configuration is required.

 For each tick type (and instrument), we add a `BacktestDataConfig`.
-In this instance we are simply adding the `QuoteTick`s for our `EURUSD` instrument
+In this instance we are simply adding the `QuoteTick`(s) for our `EURUSD` instrument:
 <!-- #endregion -->

 ```python jupyter={"outputs_hidden": false} pycharm={"name": "#%%\n"}